mobilepadawan/Speakit-JS/README.md

 ```
 🔔 This product is in early beta phase.
 Please write me to report any bug you did found it.
+   Please, visit the Official website for a [non-technical-hands-on](https://mobilepadawan.github.io/Speakit-JS/).
 ```

 ## SUMMARY